YunoHost/ynh-dev/README.md

 /vagrant/ynh-dev use-git PACKAGE
 ```

-PACKAGE should can be ssowat, yunohost, moulinette or yunohost-admin.
+PACKAGE can be ssowat, yunohost, moulinette or yunohost-admin.
 You might want to run use-git several times depending on what you want to develop precisely.

 ***Note***: The `use-git` operation can't be reverted now.
 DON'T DO THIS IN PRODUCTION !